 Medical Services

-Here is how this works in practice.
-China presents unique health and safety considerations for film shoots, from extreme variation from subarctic north to tropical south to the challenges of shooting across Himalayan foothills, desert plateaus, tropical coasts, and megacities.
-China's public health system and Ministry of Human Resources workplace safety rules set specific standards for on-set medical provision that each production must meet.
-Our medical pros know these local needs and make sure your crew stays safe whether filming in Beijing, Shanghai, Guangzhou, Shenzhen, or at remote locations across the country.
+China brings unique health and safety concerns for film shoots.
+The weather swings from the subarctic north to the tropical south.
+Crews also shoot across Himalayan foothills, desert plateaus, tropical coasts, and megacities.
+China's public health system and Ministry of Human Resources workplace safety rules set clear standards for on-set medical care, and each production must meet them.
+Our medical pros know these local rules and keep your crew safe.
+You are covered whether you film in Beijing, Shanghai, Guangzhou, Shenzhen, or at remote sites across the country.

-Here is the short of it.
-We connect you with qualified medical pros skilled in the specific demands of film production across China.
-Our network has on-set medics, paramedics, and safety consultants who know both Chinese healthcare protocols and production workflows, giving appropriate medical support from western China plateau and remote Sichuan mountain locations to major studio shoots.
+We connect you with qualified medical pros who know the demands of film production across China.
+Our network holds on-set medics, paramedics, and safety consultants.
+They understand both Chinese healthcare rules and production workflows.
+That lets them support you from the western China plateau and remote Sichuan mountain sites to major studio shoots.

 ACT 01